vanshid/vanshid/README.md

   </ul>

   <ul>
-- 🌱 I have worked on JS (Node Js, React Js), Python (Django, Flask and Tensorflow)
+- 🌱 I have worked on JS & Python (Django, Flask and Tensorflow)
   </ul>

   <ul>